 Our progress towards reducing GHG emissions

-We’re reducing greenhouse gas emissions (GHG) emissions in B.C. by investing in a low-carbon energy future.
+We’re reducing fossil fuel use and greenhouse gas (GHG) emissions in B.C. by investing in a low-carbon energy future.
 Guided by our Clean Growth Pathway strategy, we’ve helped both our gas and electricity customers avoid emitting close to 800,000 tonnes of carbon dioxide (CO2e) in 2022.
 This represents a 34 per cent improvement from 2021.

 We’re committed to continuing our progress with GHG emissions avoidance by growing our renewable and low-carbon gas1 supply, increasing access to low- and zero-emission transportation and infrastructure and prioritizing investment in conservation and energy efficiency.

-We’re taking actions today that are making a difference in GHG emission reductions and providing British Columbians with new choices to decarbonize their homes and businesses.
+We’re taking actions today that are making a difference in greenhouse gas emission reductions.”

 Monic Pratch, vice president, general counsel, corporate secretary and sustainability